yoshig/ajax_project/README.md

 that will remove the friendship.

 We'll worry about toggling the friend/unfriend buttons in a second.
-For now just remove the unfriend button.
+For now just remove the unfriend button on success; there should be no buttons left.

 If you try to issue a `redirect_to` in response to an AJAX request, the request will probably fail.
 Since all our requests to